The Voyager Reading List is centered around the

 to the Alpha Quadrant.
 This series was taken over by a new author

 following the Destiny trilogy and taken in a new direction.
 Accordingly, there are two good "jumping on points" below.

 Besides the Post-Finale Series, several additional novels are connected due to recurring characters and various references in other books, or to other books.
 These references are mentioned in the notes.

-Other novels are connected by six crossover series: Invasion! (which is referenced several times in the Lit-verse), Day of Honor (which shares references with several things in the Lit-verse), Double Helix (which ties into the New Frontier series), The Captain's Table (which is thematically connected to the Lit-verse spanning Tales From the Captain's Table), Section 31 (which ties into the DS9 Post-Finale Series), and Gateways (which ties into the DS9 Post-Finale Series and the New Frontier series.)
+Other novels are connected by six crossover series: Invasion! (which is referenced several times in the Lit-verse), Day of Honor (which shares references with several things in the Lit-verse), Double Helix (which ties into the New Frontier series), The Captain's Table (which is thematically connected to the Lit-verse spanning Tales From the Captain's Table), Section 31 (which ties into the Deep Space Nine Post-Finale Series), and Gateways (which ties into the Deep Space Nine Post-Finale Series and the New Frontier series.)

 Two other short stories are connected: one from The Brave and the Bold duology (which ties into the Gorkon series) and one from Tales From the Captain's Table (which ties into the Post-Finale Series.)
 One comic is connected by the Telepathy War crossover event (which ties into the Starfleet Academy series.)
 Three included novels and comics in other series cross over with Voyager- The Original Series: No Time Like the Past, The Next Generation: Before Dishonor, and The Next Generation: Hive.